What Makes A Great

 The whole process of shopping should be considered an experience for consumers.
 Therefore, you have to ensure that you make the entire process one that they not only enjoy but one that is efficient, simple and enjoyable.

-As a result, a strong e-commerce website gets everything in place to make sure every box is ticked to keep consumers satisfied.
+As a result, a strong e-commerce WordPress website design gets everything in place to make sure every box is ticked to keep consumers satisfied.